Christmas Treats Santa Will Love

 Put Santa in a sugar trance with these great-looking sugar cookies.
 Match with a Christmas plate to create a visual explosion that matches the taste.
-Thanks to The Domestic Rebel for the photo and instructions for Christmas Swirl Sugar Cookies.
+Thanks to The Domestic Rebel for the photo and instructions for Swirl Sugar Cookies.

 Peppermint Santa Cookies

 Swap out regular Hershey Kisses for the candy cane version to make these festive peppermint cookies.
 Melted into a chocolate cookie base, the red and white candies make a colorful topper that’s just right for Christmas.
 Thanks to The Inspiration Network for sharing the photo and instructions for Peppermint Santa Cookies.